Arroyo Grande Valley AVA: Climate

 The primary characteristic distinguishing Arroyo Grande Valley from neighboring areas is its climate.
-The climate ranges from high Region I to Region II as classified by University of California, Davis’ Winkler scale.
+The climate ranges from high Region I to Region II as classified by University of California, Davis' Winkler scale.
 The climate, during the growing season, is influenced by the close proximity of the Arroyo Grande Valley to the Pacific Ocean.
 The valley experiences a long dry moderate summer season and a mild winter season.
 The marine air produces frequent morning and evening fog which distinguishes the area from inland areas of San Luis Obispo County which are not as open to the ocean and have much higher summer temperatures and colder winter temperatures.
 The climate during the months of March, April and May is dominated by a strong onshore air flow bringing cold winds which delay early season growing and fruit set of the grapevines.
 Because the Arroyo Grande Valley is shielded by the mountain range on the northwest side, the effects of the onshore air flow are moderated.
 The average rainfall is 20 in with about 80 percent of the rain falling between December and March.
 During the summer growing season, the sun shines more than 90 percent of the day.
 Temperatures of 100 F occur nearly every year.
 Average maximum readings for July are in the 90's and range from about 92 F at higher elevations to 98 F at lower elevations with occasional highs ranging from 110 to 115 F. Fog in the summer keeps the valley cool and would designate it as a Region I. The fog usually burns back in the late morning hours, which gives a gentle warming in the afternoon, ideal for good grape quality.
 The climate of the area is characterized by cool summer night temperatures, often dropping up to 30 F below daytime highs.

 The Arroyo Grande Valley, as a whole, is slightly warmer than the Santa Maria Valley viticultural area to the south, and somewhat cooler than the Edna Valley and Paso Robles viticultural areas to the north, as determined by the average total number of GDD during the growing season.
 Arroyo Grande Valley usually gets more precipitation each year than the Santa Maria Valley and Paso Robles areas.
 Edna Valley, to the immediate northwest, usually gets just slightly less precipitation than Arroyo Grande Valley.
+The USDA plant hardiness zone is 9a to 10a.